Lesson video

 So we can also use different adjectives to describe Lily at certain moments.

-There are loads of different adjectives which are appropriate for Lily at different points.
+In the film, it's about a three-minute film, there are loads of different adjectives which are appropriate for Lily at different points.

 However, that is only appropriate for certain moments of the film.

-For example, when she's running down the stairs on Christmas morning or she's over-excited when she sees the man through the telescope.
+For example, when she's running down the stairs on Christmas morning, or she's overexcited when she sees the man through the telescope.

 So we need to think about which adjective is the most precise at each moment of the film.

-So there's a picture here from the opening.
+So there's a picture here from the opening, Lily slumped on the sofa.

 What adjectives can we use to describe Lily in this moment?
-I want you to say some adjectives to the screen or to your partner and I wanna be able to hear them and then I'm gonna share my own.
+I want you to say some adjectives to the screen or to your partner, and I wanna be able to hear them and then I'm gonna share my own.

-What adjectives can be used to describe Lily in this picture?
+Off you go, what adjectives can be used to describe Lily in this picture?
 Okay, well done.

 I wonder if we've got any of the same ideas.